aoko-neo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Create a file with special charaters
+Write result of a command into a file